-How to support someone with ADHD
+How to support someone with ADHD?

 It can be challenging when you have a loved one that struggles with ADHD, as it usually affects many areas of the person’s life.
 Fortunately, there are some things that you can do to help.
 These are discussed below.

 It is a good idea to read as much information about ADHD as you can.
-Understanding ADHD and what it means can help you to recognize the ways that your loved one is affected and the ways that you can help.
+Understanding ADHD and what it means can help you to recognise the ways that your loved one is affected and the ways that you can help.

 Help them to feel supported

 ADHD is a condition that can be misunderstood as a kind of deliberate misbehaviour.
 Therefore, people suffering from ADHD can easily feel as though they lack support.
 It is important to make sure that they feel supported.
 To do this, you can:

 Show acceptance- Because of their challenges, they can feel like they are not good enough.
 Remind them that they are loved and valued no matter what.